Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Introduction

-A telling example in the above list is the report of the Imperial College London by \citeauthor{ferguson2020report} \cite{ferguson2020report}, which assesses the impact of non--pharmaceutical interventions to reduce the contact rate within a population for the COVID--19 pandemic.
-They distinguish between mitigation strategies (\textit{i.e.} reduction of the peak hospitalisation levels by protecting the most susceptible individual from getting infected, with shelter in place policies or social distancing), and suppression strategies (\textit{i.e.} aiming at reversing the disease growth with home isolation and social distancing for the entire population).
-It has been showed that mitigation policies \textquote[{\citeauthor{ferguson2020report} \cite[pp. 15]{ferguson2020report}}][,]{might reduce deaths seen in the epidemic by up to half, and peak healthcare demand by two--thirds} but will lead to numerous deaths and saturation of health systems.
-The suppression strategy thus appears in this report as a preferred policy.
-In light of the issues we have raised, a natural conclusion was, at least for us, that even if a control--theoretic approach to mitigate the impact of an epidemic is clearly desirable, there is {\it a priori} no evidence that in face of clear public policies, a population will directly adopt a social distancing behaviour leading to an optimal transmission rate for the welfare of the society.
-Moreover, in the absence of a system allowing to actually keep track of the level of interaction within the population, governments are faced with a clear situation of moral hazard.\footnote{It is worth pointing out here that several countries worldwide have decided to use contact--tracing tools, such as mobile phone apps, designed to help tracking down subsequent exposures after an infected individual is identified, see for instance \citeauthor*{cho2020contact} \cite{cho2020contact}, or \citeauthor*{reichert2020privacy} \cite{reichert2020privacy}.
+\textbf{Introducing the notion of incentives.} In light of the issues we have raised, a natural conclusion was, at least for us, that even if a control-theoretic approach to mitigate the impact of an epidemic is clearly desirable, there is {\it a priori} no evidence that in face of clear public policies, a population will directly adopt a social distancing behaviour leading to an optimal transmission rate for the welfare of the society.
+Moreover, in the absence of a system allowing to actually keep track of the level of interaction within the population, governments are faced with a clear situation of moral hazard: it is impossible for large countries to ensure the application of such isolation measures, and therefore it is unfeasible to have an absolute control on the behaviour of all individuals and their interactions.\footnote{Several countries worldwide have decided to use contact-tracing tools, such as mobile phone apps, designed to help tracking down subsequent exposures after an infected individual is identified, see for instance \citeauthor*{cho2020contact} \cite{cho2020contact}, or \citeauthor*{reichert2020privacy} \cite{reichert2020privacy}.
 Using these would in principle erase any possibility or moral hazard, provided that all the population uses the app, and that testing is organised on a massive scale.
-Even admitting that this would be the case, it remains that these tools have raised complex issues of privacy, see \citeauthor*{ienca2020responsible} \cite{ienca2020responsible} or \citeauthor*{park2020information} \cite{park2020information}, and thus are still extremely polemical.
-In any case, the incentive--based approach we propose can always be considered as a useful complement to any other adopted strategy.} Consequently, an incentive policy should also be calibrated by governments in order to get a better control on the spread of the disease.
+Even admitting that this would be the case, it remains that these tools have raised complex issues of privacy, see \citeauthor*{ienca2020responsible} \cite{ienca2020responsible} or \citeauthor*{park2020information} \cite{park2020information}.
+In any case, the incentive-based approach we propose can always be considered as a useful complement to any other adopted strategy.} Consequently, an incentive policy should also be calibrated by governments in order to get a better control on the spread of the disease.
 This, as expected, leads us to our third question, which is where our approach departs significantly from the extant literature.
+Indeed, to our knowledge, the literature on optimal incentives to counter moral hazard in the context of an epidemic is very sparse.
+Some authors, for instance \citeauthor*{valeeva2007incentive} \cite{valeeva2007incentive} or \citeauthor*{gramig2005model} \cite{gramig2005model,gramig2009livestock}, study disease spreading through the lens of asymmetry of information, but they are mostly interested in livestock related diseases, where producers have private information on preventive measures they may have adopted, prior to contamination ({\it ex ante} moral hazard), and may or may not declare whether their herd is infected after contamination ({\it ex post} adverse selection).
+A paper by \citeauthor*{francis2004optimal} \cite{francis2004optimal} discusses the optimal taxes/subsidies to encourage vaccination during the flu season.
+More closely related to our principal--agent formulation, \citeauthor*{carmona2021finite} consider in \cite[Section 5]{carmona2021finite} an application to the containment of an epidemic of their moral hazard theory for agents interacting through a finite state mean-field game.
+Finally, an approach similar to ours, but which takes into account mean-field type interactions between individuals within the population, has been developed concurrently and independently of the present paper by \citeauthor*{aurell2020optimal} \cite{aurell2020optimal}.